ericdaat/ericdaat.github.io/content/python-tips.md

     print i, item               # print the same thing, but nicer !
 ```

-## Map functions
+### Map functions

 Apply a function to every item of an iterable object (e.g. arrays).
+Maps are faster than doing a for loop over the iterrable object.

 ``` python
 l = [1, 2, 3]           # l is an iterable object